-Snowshoe Repair Kit
+11. Snowshoe Repair Kit

 Duct tape has its limitations in cold weather but can still come in handy.
 The wire, clips, and lace can all be used to attach a broken segment of decking onto your snowshoe frame and for rigging-up a damaged binding.

 Well, that’s about it for accessories that you’ll need to bring when snowshoeing on the trail; for me, that is.
 I know of people who take much less.
-And I know of people who take more with them, such as folks who may add to their pack a GPS, cell phone, radio, binoculars, and the list can go on.
+And I know of people who take more with them.
+Some folks might add to their pack a GPS, cell phone, radio, binoculars, and the list can go on.